sassoftware/saspy/saspy/doc/source/install.rst

     blank, the user is **prompted** for a password at runtime, unless it's found in the authinfo file.

 context -
-    (Optional) The Compute Service has different Contexts that you can connect to.
+    The Compute Service has different Contexts that you can connect to.
 Think Appserver in IOM. if you don't provide one here, saspy will query the Service upon connecting and get a list of available Contexts and prompt you for which one to use.